 Dave Morgan, Wild Welfare’s field director, said:“AZAB in partnership with Wild Welfare have attained just over 50 per cent of the planned audits by 2022 and the AZAB certification standard and process demonstrated, yet again that it is a robust animal welfare protocol.”

-However, that wasn’t our only reason for visiting South America.
+However, that was not our only reason for visiting South America.
 The charity was also enlisted to help find partner zoos which could help them work towards improvements for the welfare of the animals in their care.

 “The Partner for Animals programme will assist facilities in reaching accreditation standards and drive higher wild animal welfare practices across Brazil.
-This is a true partnership, where all will benefit, the animals and the staff at the zoos and aquariums.” said Simon Marsh, Operations Manager
+This is a true partnership, where all will benefit, the animals and the staff at the zoos and aquariums.” said Simon Marsh, the charity’s operations manager.

 The aim of this tour of Brazilian facilities was to develop relationships with some of the facilities within AZAB interested in the Partner for Animals programme.
-Challenges facing the staff at these facilities were discussed and future opportunities were considered through the possible involvement in the Partner for Animals programme.
+Challenges facing the staff at these facilities were discussed and future opportunities were considered through the possible involvement in the programme.

 In the spirit of cooperative alliances, Wild Welfare was very grateful for the help of Dr Claudia Igayara (president of AZAB), Claudio Maas (the previous president of AZAB), Katia Cassaro (from Beto Carrero World) and Margaret Whittaker from Creative Animal Behaviour Solutions who has helped on some of our previous projects.
 We would also like to thank the directors and staff of the zoos we visited.